RobAstur/Principles-of-data-analytics-/README.md

 ![image palmer penguins](https://miro.medium.com/v2/resize:fit:794/1*-L98msP9fNZaFsW45j84tQ.png)

-<p>This aim of this project is to analyse the palmer penguin data sets created by Alison and provide insightful information.
+This aim of this project is to analyse the palmer penguin data sets created by Alison and provide insightful information.
-Data set was created by [Alison Horst] (https://allisonhorst.com/>) using the data collected by <b>Dr. Kristen Gorman<b> and <b>the Palmer Station, Antarctica LTER<b> during the period of 2007 – 2009.
+Data set was created by [Alison Horst] (https://allisonhorst.com/>) using the data collected by **Dr. Kristen Gorman** and **the Palmer Station, Antarctica LTER** during the period of 2007 – 2009.
-The data set is a collection of measurements of the three species of penguins that live in the Palmer Archipelago in Antarctica (Gentoo, Adelie, and Chinstrap).<p>
+The data set is a collection of measurements of the three species of penguins that live in the Palmer Archipelago in Antarctica (Gentoo, Adelie, and Chinstrap).

 ## Use of this project